Rule 1 The Game, Field, Players and Equipment

 PENALTY [a-c]—Live-ball foul.
 Five yards from the previous spot [S23].

 d.
-When a player enters the game after changing their jersey number, the player must report to the referee.
-The officiating crew informs the opposing head coach and the referee announces the change.
-A player who enters the game after changing their number and does not report commits a foul for unsportsmanlike conduct.
+When a player enters the game after changing their jersey number or with a different number than the game day roster, the player must report to the Referee.
+The officiating crew informs the opposing head coach and the Referee announces the change.
+A player who enters the game after changing their number or with a different number than is on the game day roster and does not report commits a foul for unsportsmanlike conduct.
 [S27].

 PENALTY [d]—Live-ball foul.
 15 yards from the previous spot [S27].
 Flagrant offenders shall be ejected [S47].